42Bastian/rmac/docs/rmac.rst

    Reserve space in the current segment for the appropriate number of bytes, words or longwords.
 If no size is specified, the default size is .w.
 If the size is word or long, the assembler will execute .even before reserving space.
-This directive can only be used in the BSS or ABS sections (in text or data, use .dcb to reserve large chunks of initialized storage.)
 **.dsp**

    Switch to Jaguar DSP assembly mode.
 This directive must be used